Friday, October 31, 2014

 Leno weaves her mystery about Molly slowly and then drops hints along the way as to the identity of "Mabel".
 A novel about a girl with dissociative identity disorder could have been very depressing, but Leno never lets her story slip into the darker aspects and in fact, the novel ends on a very hopeful tone.
 We even get to experience some of her alter, Mabel, in a few chapters and learn why Mabel came into being.
 Mabel seems to recognize that her time is almost up but she seems accepting of that.
 Mabel writes Molly a letter explaining why Molly created her and that she now needs to go because she is harming Molly rather than helping her.

 Perhaps the novel's weakness is the lack of secondary character development, particularly Molly's parents.
 The dynamics between Molly and her siblings was interesting to read, how they were able to recognize that she had two different personalities.
 Hazel knew before anyone else that Molly had Mabel, but Clancy is more accepting and more honest towards her.
-I also found it interesting that Mabel could be recognized and distinguished in family photographs from Molly.
+It was interesting that Mabel could be recognized and distinguished in family photographs from Molly.

 The Half Life of Molly Pierce is an excellent debut for this author.
 It is a short, high interest, and well written piece of realistic fiction.